 - [Whisky Museum's Renovation Notice]

-- Starting from December 9th, 2013 to the middle of April 2014, all floors from the second floor and beyond are restricted until further notice due to renovations.
+- Until April 25, 2014, all floors from the second floor and beyond are restricted until further notice due to renovations.

 Thank you for your understanding.

 Welcome to a museum dedicated to exploring the appeal of whisky.

 On the first floor, you’ll find an exhibit looking back on the history of whisky-making in Japan.
 The displays chronicle this remarkable story from the dawn of Japanese whisky production to the present day by showcasing the accomplishments of Shinjiro Torii, the father of Japanese whisky and the founder of Suntory, and the master blenders who have carried forward his aspirations.

 ‘History of Japanese Whisky’ exhibit